ashki23/Python-notes/sqlite.md

 import sqlite3
 ```

-To create a database (db) or connect to an existing db and add a cursor
+To create a database (db) or connect to an existing one and to add a
-to the db use:
+cursor use:

 ``` py
 con = sqlite3.connect('./mydb.db')